WeDriveU’s President/CEO Erick Van Wagenen Talks Contracting and More

 We’re hopeful that, as things stabilize, agencies and their partners can return to that shared mission.
 At the end of the day, the real challenge is the same: how do we keep providing quality service to communities?
 Everything else should support that.

-Erick Van Wagenen says WeDriveU is not a tech company, so they will rely on strong partnerships with its partners, the communities they serve, and the industry in general.
+Erick Van Wagenen says WeDriveU is not a tech company, so it will rely on strong partnerships with its partners, the communities it serves, and the industry in general.

 Photo: WeDriveU